MI-AFP/tutorials/tutorials/09_webapp.md

     deleteWhere [BlogPostAuthorId ==. johnId]
 ```

-Persistent uses *Template Haskell* for declaration of persistent model.
+Persistent uses *Template Haskell* for a declaration of a persistent model.

-## WAI and testing wep apps
+## WAI and testing web apps

 There must be some interface between a web application and the web server where the application is running.
 You may have heard about something like [CGI](https://en.wikipedia.org/wiki/Common_Gateway_Interface), [FastCGI](https://en.wikipedia.org/wiki/FastCGI), [WSGI](https://cs.wikipedia.org/wiki/Web_Server_Gateway_Interface), or similar.
 As is [WSGI](https://cs.wikipedia.org/wiki/Web_Server_Gateway_Interface) for Python web applications, we have [Web Application Interface (WAI)](https://www.stackage.org/package/wai) in Haskell.

 ### Web app with plain WAI

-It is possible to write simple web application with just WAI and without any additional web framework.
+It is possible to write a simple web application with just WAI and without any additional web framework.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}